FluffyBullet/first_template/README.md

 1. Huge thank you to my brother, Jason Reynolds of Cappfinity.
 Guiding me with my questions and prompting me rather than supplying answers.
 2. Mentor Marcel Mulders, conversations with what examples to look for, what may be helpful and objectives to be mindful of.
 3. Class mate - Anna Gabain, through long conversations covering some syntax logics and their meanings, whilst showing on my screen allowed me to develop my project.
-4. Class mate - Jamie King, presenting projects to each other and comparing notes to each other.
+4. Class mate - Jamie King, presenting projects to each other and comparing notes with each other.
 5. Class mate - Fran Boyle, possitive attitude and showing another perspective to approach the coding methodology during this course.
+6. Class mate - Gerard Kelly, conversations on presentation of files and path directories.
+Also preperation of information and display (front end).